-Using two monitors in your setup has a few benefits, like making it easier to multitask.
+Using two monitors in your setup has a few benefits, like making multitasking easier.
 Some brands and retailers sell two-in-one monitor bundles, but those are usually cheap displays that aren't special, so if your budget allows for it, getting two units of the same model is the best way to go.
 While you can get any size you prefer, 24- and 27-inch screens are common to use in a dual setup, as bigger displays can take up too much space.

-You should also think about how you'll connect to the two monitors.
-It's easiest if your computer has two video outports or if you have a video splitter, and most modern computers don't have any problems outputting two signals at once.
-That said, if your PC only has one output and you don't have a dock or splitter, then one of the monitors you get needs to support daisy chaining for you to connect a second display.
+Also, think about how you'll connect to the two monitors.
+It's easiest if your computer has two video outputs or you have an adapter or dock with multiple video outputs, and most modern computers don't have any problems outputting two signals at once.
+That said, if your PC only has one output and you prefer not to use a dock or adapter, then one of the monitors you get needs to support daisy chaining, which lets you connect monitors to each other with a single cable going to your computer.

-We've bought and tested over 325 monitors, and below are our recommendations for the best monitors for dual setup.
+We've bought and tested over 335 monitors, and below are our recommendations for the best secondary monitor.
 See our recommendations for the best work monitors and the best vertical monitors.
 However, if you think a dual monitor setup isn't right for you, it may be worth looking for the best ultrawide monitors instead.

-The Dell U2723QE is the best monitor for dual setup that we've tested.
-It's a 4k, 27-inch monitor that offers a ton of productivity features.
-The large screen offers enough space for multitasking, especially if you place two of them side by side, and its high resolution helps deliver sharp text.
-It also has remarkable ergonomics, meaning it's easy to adjust, which is ideal if you want to adjust both screens next to each other.
-It also has many connectivity options, including a DisplayPort output, so you can daisy chain a second monitor, which is useful if your computer only has one video output.
+The Dell S2721QS is the best monitor for dual setup that we've tested.
+It's a 4k, 27-inch monitor that's extremely capable if you want to use it for productivity work.
+The large screen offers enough space for multitasking, especially if you place two side by side, and its high resolution helps deliver sharp text.
+It also has excellent ergonomics, which is ideal if you want to adjust both screens next to each other, including in a vertical mode.

-If you find the 27-inch screen of the Dell U2723QE too big for a dual-monitor setup, then check out a 24-inch monitor like the Dell P2423D.
+If you find the 27-inch screen of the Dell S2721QS too big for a dual-monitor setup, check out a 24-inch monitor like the Dell P2423D.
 The main advantage of getting a smaller screen is that placing two of them side by side takes up less space, and it's also something to consider if you want to get three monitors to use in your setup.
-It has a lower 1440p resolution than the U2723QE, so it requires less bandwidth from your computer to send two video signals at once, and the text clarity is still great.
+It has a lower 1440p resolution than the S2721QS, so it requires less bandwidth from your computer to send two video signals at once, though it still has great text clarity.

-You can easily adjust the monitor as it has outstanding ergonomics; you can even rotate it into portrait mode, making it easy to adjust next to another display.
-It has fantastic image accuracy before calibration, so you don't need to calibrate it if you're a content creator.
-Lastly, it has a USB-C port with 65W of power delivery, which is great for connecting less power-hungry laptops.
-However, if you don't need a USB-C port, the ASUS ProArt Display PA278QV is also a good choice, but it doesn't support daisy chaining.
+However, like the other monitors, it has fantastic ergonomics, including the ability to rotate it into portrait mode, making it easy to adjust next to another display.
+It also has fantastic image accuracy before calibration, so you don't need to calibrate it if you're a content creator.
+However, it doesn't have a USB hub.
+If you want a 1440p monitor with a few extras like a USB hub, 65W of power delivery, and daisy chaining support, check out the ASUS ProArt Display PA278CV.
+However, it costs considerably more than the Dell.

 Sep 20, 2024: We replaced the Dell G2724D with the Dell P2425H, which has more office-oriented features.
 We also replaced the Dell U3223QE and the Dell S2721QS with the ASUS VG246H and the Dell S2722QC in the Notable Mentions to better match the scope of the recommendation.